-H10 - Calluna vulgaris-Erica cinerea heath
+H10 / H10a - Calluna vulgaris-Erica cinerea heath

-- 3.2.37 H10 is a dry heath community that occurs widely throughout the more oceanic sections of Scotland and around the east-central part of the Highlands.
+- 3.2.46 H10 is a dry heath community that occurs widely throughout the more oceanic sections of Scotland and around the east-central part of the Highlands.
 It is a community characteristic of acid to circumneutral and generally free-draining soils and is typically dominated by common heather.
 Bell heather is frequent but generally subordinate to common heather.
-H10 is commonly found in zonation's and mosaics with grasslands, other heath types and mire communities (Rodwell et al 1991; Elkington et al 2001). - 3.2.38 H10 was recorded scattered throughout the survey area.
-The community did not resemble a subcommunity.
+H10 is commonly found in zonation's and mosaics with grasslands, other heath types and mire communities (Rodwell et al 1991; Elkington et al 2001). - 3.2.47 H10 was recorded scattered throughout the survey area, with some of the areas being able to be categorised to the H10a sub-community.
 The vegetation was dominated by a canopy of common heath and bell heather, with heath bedstraw, tormentil and a carpet of pleurocarpous mosses.

 Less frequent additional associates included common bent, mat-grass, green-ribbed sedge Carex binervis and deer fern Blechnum spicant.
 H10 vegetation was assessed as of moderate condition.